 - Violent tremors

-- The person takes more than the recommended dose of a medication in an attempt to increase its effects.
+- The person uses more than the recommended dose of a drug in an attempt to increase its effects.

 - The person obtains an unregulated drug and misjudges the strength of the dose taken.

 - The person is experiencing suicidal thoughts and deliberately attempts a fatal overdose.

 Accidental drug overdoses happen more often than you might think.
 In 2016, more than 64,000 people died from drug overdoses – a 21% increase from the previous year – and approximately three-quarters of these overdose deaths involved opioids, a class of drugs that includes prescription painkillers and heroin.
 Unfortunately, research shows that people who become addicted to prescription painkillers often move on to heroin when it becomes too difficult or expensive to get their hands on prescription pills.

 Emotional Side Effects of an Overdose

 Whatever the cause, the aftermath of a drug overdose can be devastating for everyone involved.
 In addition to severe physical complications, a drug overdose, intentional or unintentional, can also cause severe emotional side effects for the person, including fear of it happening again, possible hallucinations or paranoid delusions, and anger or anxiety about being betrayed by the person who supplied the drug.
 If the overdose was a suicide attempt, the person might feel angry about having failed and distrust towards the person or people who thwarted the attempt.
 Coping with the emotional effects of an overdose of drugs can be difficult, but there are steps you can take to help get you through the process: